Intervention Orders Lawyers Melbourne Victoria

 At Dribbin & Brown Criminal Lawyers, we have had some success in having people who have made false statements charged with making a false statement or perjury, but again, only where it is plain that the other party has lied.

-Things to think about before you consent to an intervention order
+What to consider before you consent to an intervention order

-Section 68R(1) of the Family Law Act (Cth) 1975 prescribes that the Magistrates’ Courts have the power to suspend or reinstate a parenting order to the extent that it requires or authorises a person to spend time with a child.
+- Section 68R(1) of the Family Law Act (Cth) 1975 prescribes that the Magistrates’ Courts have the power to suspend or reinstate a parenting order to the extent that it requires or authorises a person to spend time with a child.
+This can therefore affect your time with your child, as a parenting order may be altered in response to an intervention order.

-Section 82 of the Family Violence Protection Act 2008 states that parties can have other parties excluded from the matrimonial home.
-If an interim order is granted, this could remain the status quo for 6 – 12 months until a final finding of fact is made concerning the order.
+- Section 82 of the Family Violence Protection Act 2008 states that parties can exclude other parties from the matrimonial home.
+If an interim order is granted, the status quo could remain for 6-12 months until a final finding of fact is made concerning the order.

 Read the following articles to see how these orders are being abused: